wp-statistics/wp-statistics/readme.txt

 = dev-master =
 * Added: New feature!
 Show Hits in the single posts/pages.
 * Fixed: Menu bar for both frontend & backend.
+* Fixed: Issue to create the object of the main class.

 = 12.3.1 =
 * We're sorry about last issues.
 Now you can update to new version to resolve the problems.